 Additionally, our goal is to Indigenize the SFU community and amplify the voices of Indigenous artists.
 The Festival will be organized by students at SFU, in the Skoden Course taught by festival co-founder Carr Sappier, and mentor Kathleen Mullen.
 We want to create more proactive conversations and spaces for Reconcili-Action.
 Skoden!

 Best Film: An award selected by the judges as the best all-around film.

 Audience Favourite: An award chosen by the audience for their most favourite film.

 Trickster Award: An award for the most innovative filmmaker who bucks conventions and redefines style.
 This award values creativity over experience.

-Must be Canada-based and have an Indigenous person in a major creative role (director, producer, writer, lead actor, editor, director of photography).
+Must be Canada-based and have an Indigenous key creative (director, producer, writer, lead actor).

-The films can be about anything! and can be short and long narrative and documentaries.
+The films can be about anything!
+Films can be a maximum of 40 minutes long and can be narratives or documentaries.

-All ages and experiences levels are welcomed to submit.
+All ages and experience levels are welcome to submit.